golangci/golangci-lint-action/README.md

       - name: golangci-lint
         uses: golangci/golangci-lint-action@v3
         with:
-          # Required: the version of golangci-lint is required and must be specified without patch version: we always use the latest patch version.
+          # Require: version of golangci-lint to use in form of v1.2 or v1.2.3 or `latest` to use the latest version
-          version: v1.29
+          version: v1.53

           # Optional: working directory, useful for monorepos
           # working-directory: somedir